 The "carbs are bad" mantra from Dr Atkins and co has left many people confused about carbohydrates and their importance for your health, including maintaining a healthy weight.

-Dietitian Sian Porter says: "Carbohydrates are such a broad category and people need to know that not all carbs are bad.
+Dietitian Sian Porter says: "Carbohydrates are such a broad category and people need to know that not all carbs are the same and it is the type and quantity of carbohydrate in our diet that is important.

-"While we should reduce the amount of sugar in our diet there is strong evidence that starch and fibre are good for our health.”
+"While we should reduce the amount of sugar in our diet, we should base our meals on starchy carbs.
+There is strong evidence that fibre, found in wholegrain versions of starchy carbs for example, is good for our health.”

 Find out all you need to know about carbohydrates, their health benefits, healthier sources of carbs and how carbs can actually help you lose weight.